 Dogs are only not permitted in the indoor areas of the restaurant.

-Not far from Newrybar is the larger town of Bangalow.
-This is also a great shopping destination for homewares and clothing, even if you just stick to window shopping.
+A little way inland from Byron Bay is the charming town of Bangalow.
+It’s a great shopping destination for homewares and clothing, even if you just stick to window shopping.
 Perhaps also stop off at Butcher Baker Bangalow or Bangalow Bread Co for a sweet snack.

 Many of the buildings lining the main street of town are 100 years old or even older.
 Keep an eye out for the Bangalow Heritage Walk signs on many of the buildings, to find out details of their history.